codenamewei/pydata-science-playground/README.md

 - [Extract hashtags](notebooks/regex/filterhashtag.ipynb)
 - [Extract numbers from string](notebooks/regex/extractnumbersfromstr.ipynb)

-### Advanced Collections - Processing iterables with a functional style
+### Data Structure - Processing iterables with a functional style

 - [Produce a new iterable with map()](notebooks/functional/mapimp.ipynb)
 - [Generate a new iterable with Boolean-return function with filter()](notebooks/functional/filterimp.ipynb)